damani15/Juni-Hackathon-May-2020/ReadMe.txt

+# The Covid Tracker

-This is our submisssion to the Juni May Hackathon.
+This is our submisssion to the Juni May 2020 Hackathon.
 If the project is not compiling make sure you have the following dependencies added in Intelij.

 com.github.cliftonlabs:json-simple:3.1.1